adoudathereal/-HTML5-CSS-Projects-UIC/README.md

 ## About

-This repository showcases my work in **HTML5** and **CSS**, focusing on building responsive and visually appealing web pages.
+This repository showcases my work in **HTML5**, **CSS**, and **C**, focusing on building responsive and visually appealing web pages.
 Each project is an opportunity to apply theoretical knowledge in practical scenarios, enhancing my skills in web development.

 The goal of this repository is to:
 - Share all the HTML5 and CSS projects I develop as part of my studies.